How to Get a Trading Non-Regulated Derivative Contracts & Currencies in Spot Market Business License in Dubai

 Estimated Costs

-Licence fees at Dubai South Business Hub vary depending on the business structure, office package, and visa requirements.
-Typical costs include the trade licence fee, registration fee, establishment card, and any applicable flexi-desk or office space rental.
+License fees at Dubai South Business Hub vary depending on the business structure, office package, and visa requirements.
+Typical costs include the trade license fee, registration fee, establishment card, and any applicable flexi-desk or office space rental.
 Packages generally start from approximately AED 12,000 to AED 20,000 per year for a basic setup, with costs rising based on the number of visas and office requirements.
 It is advisable to request a tailored quote based on your specific operational needs.

 Step-by-Step Setup Process